Nitrokey/nitrokey-documentation/nitrokey3/faq.rst

    just visit: `chrome://settings/securityKeys`_ (clicking the link will not work for security reasons, please copy&paste it)

-   On Windows type "Security Keys" into the omnisearch box and click the first result.
+   On Windows type "Security Keys" into the search bar on the bottom left and click the first result.
 Then click "Security Keys" and "Manage".
    Now follow the onscreen instructions.

 **Q:** Is the Nitrokey 3 Common Criteria or FIPS certified?